2.18 Heat capacity

 particle motion is translational only (until atoms dissociate into

 subatomic particles).
-With 3 translational DoFs, is constant.
+With 3 translational DoFs,

 A gas which obeys the ideal gas law with constant